 Or you can call the Volunteer Centre on 01727 814644.
 It's also open in the Hub

 at the Civic Centre from 10am to 4pm on Mondays and Wednesdays when you are

 free to drop in or make an appointment.

 Free Books Hatfield

-Free Books Hatfield is a registered charity based that gives
+Free Books Hatfield is a registered charity based that

-from landfill, and promoting education and literacy.
+books from landfill, and promoting education and literacy.
 It is based in The

 Galleria, Hatfield, where it has a bookshop with an enormous range of books.
 It

 is currently looking for volunteers able to commit to one morning or afternoon